Toolbox for reconstructing quantum theory from rules on information acquisition: Landscape of inference theories

 Since the notion of independence of questions is state dependent, we need a {\it distinguished} state in order to unambiguously define it -- this is the second purpose of assumption \ref{assump3} and brings us in contact with a state update rule.
 Indeed, suppose $O$ acquires $S$ in the state of no information and poses the question $Q_i\in\cq$.
 By assumption \ref{assump1}, any $Q_i\in\cq$ is repeatable such that, upon receiving either the answer `yes' or `no', $O$ will assign $y_i=1$ or $y_i=0$, respectively, as the probability for $S$ giving the answer `yes' if posing $Q_i$ again.
-The update rule, which enables $O$ to update his information about a specific $S$ in compliance with the given answers, must respect this repeatability.
+The posterior state update rule, which enables $O$ to update his information about a specific $S$ in compliance with the given answers, must respect this repeatability.
 It depends on the details of this update rule what the probabilities $y_j$ for all other $Q_j\in\cq$ is after having asked only $Q_i$.
 Rather than fully specifying at this stage what this rule is, we shall simply assume that $O$ employs one which is consistent.
-Whatever this update rule, we shall refer to $Q_i,Q_j\in\cq$ as \begin{description} \item[independent] if, after having asked $Q_i$ to $S$ in the state of no information, the probability $y_j=\f{1}{2}$.
+Whatever this posterior state update rule, we shall refer to $Q_i,Q_j\in\cq$ as \begin{description} \item[independent] if, after having asked $Q_i$ to $S$ in the state of no information, the probability $y_j=\f{1}{2}$.
 That is, if the answer to $Q_i$ relative to the state of no information tells $O$ `nothing' about the answer to $Q_j$.
 We shall require this relation to be symmetric, i.e., $Q_i$ is independent of $Q_j$ if and only if $Q_j$ is independent of $Q_i$.\footnote{It should be noted that, while this is true for projective measurements in quantum theory, it does {\it not} hold for generalized measurements.
-I thank Tobias Fritz for pointing this out.} This is equivalent to saying that $Q_i,Q_j$ are stochastically independent with respect to the state of no information, i.e.\ the joint probabilities factorize relative to the latter, $p(Q_i,Q_j)=y_i\cdot y_j=\f{1}{2}\cdot\f{1}{2}=\f{1}{4}$, where $p(Q_i,Q_j)=p(Q_j,Q_i)$ denotes the probability that $Q_i$ and $Q_j$ give `yes' answers if asked in {sequence} on the {\it same} $S$.\footnote{We emphasize that this is a definition of {\it maximal} independence.
+I thank Tobias Fritz for pointing this out.} This is equivalent to saying that $Q_i,Q_j$ are stochastically independent with respect to the state of no information, i.e.\ the joint probabilities factorize relative to the latter, $p(Q_i,Q_j)=y^*_{i}\cdot y^*_j=\f{1}{2}\cdot\f{1}{2}=\f{1}{4}$.
+Here $p(Q_i,Q_j)=p(Q_j,Q_i)$ denotes the probability that $Q_i$ and $Q_j$ give `yes' answers if asked in {sequence} to the {\it same} $S$ arriving in the state of no information and $y^*_{i},y^*_j$ are the individual `yes'-probabilities in this distinguished state.\footnote{We emphasize that this is a definition of {\it maximal} independence.
 For example, for a qubit two linearly independent directions $\vec{n}_1,\vec{n}_2$ in the Bloch sphere with $\vec{n_1}\cdot\vec{n}_2\neq0$ would define two spin observables $\vec{n}_1\cdot\vec{\sigma}$ and $\vec{n}_2\cdot\vec{\sigma}$ whose corresponding projectors would {\it not} be maximally independent according to this definition.
 The corresponding questions would be partially dependent (see below) because whenever the observer knows the answer to one question, the probability for a `yes' answer to the other would be distinct from $\f{1}{2}$.}